JS-Jr-Dev-Job-Board/About/README.md

 # About Us

 #### Our goal is to create a job board designed for junior or entry level developers.
+We've found that other job boards simply aren't effective, so we decided to make a better solution.

 ## Meet the team